djmnason/djmnason.github.io/docs/Employee_Attrition_Prediction/README.md

 # Employee Attrition Prediction Project

 This project uses synthetic data from [Kaggle](https://www.kaggle.com/datasets/patelprashant/employee-attrition) to develop a classification model for the likelihood of an employee to leave the organization, tested on out-of-sample data.
+The repository can be found [here](https://github.com/djmnason/djmnason.github.io/tree/main/docs/Employee_Attrition_Prediction).

 ## Data